 Here are four of the most compelling reasons why a good design is worth your time.

-1.)
-Effective design improves comprehension and provides clarity
+1. Effective design improves comprehension and provides clarity

-Most marketing reports like ecommerce analytics reports or PPC reports are very data-heavy.
+Most marketing reports, like e-commerce analytics reports or PPC reports, are very data-heavy.
 Getting through the information and identifying what the data is saying can be exhausting.
 Good design helps break down this information so that it is easy to understand by making use of:

 - Headings and subheadings